andrsnn/re-path/README.md

 # re-path

 Utility to assit with maintaining nested project dependencies.
+Move modules and files around your project at will, and this module will rewrite broken file paths.

 Install cli globally via `npm install -g https://github.com/andrsnn/re-path` and use via `re-path -cwd ~/git`.